updatecli/website/content/docs/prologue/introduction.md

 Because it's hard to automatically detect what information must be updated and when.

 The logic that manipulates information from a configuration file is defined outside that configuration file.
-Information comes from many different sources like maven, docker, files, git repository, etc..
+Information comes from different sources like maven, docker, files, git repository, etc.
 Before modifying information, we probably want to validate some assumptions.

-Updatecli allows combining blocks, aka resources, to specify what information needs to be updated, when, and where.
+Updatecli allows combining blocks, aka plugins, to specify what information needs to be updated, when, and where.
 So we easily implement the workflow that suits our needs.

 ## Get started